lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session08_see.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_hypothesis.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Hypothesis.** *Outline the systems story your team believes will cause the outcomes your team expects to observe.*

-8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect (this time that just means all the base case/default values).
+8. Adjust experiment sliders for the new experiment, keeping in mind that the previous run’s settings are in effect (for this session that just means the base case or default values).

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_10.gif)